 The law specifies that a "visibly intoxicated" person is one who shows "significantly uncoordinated physical action or significant physical dysfunction."

 Unlike many other states, which allow dram shop claims against any licensed alcohol vendor, Missouri's law specifies that dram shop cases in the state can only be brought against a vendor "licensed to sell intoxicating liquor by the drink for consumption on the premises."
-In other words, dram shop claims may be filed against Missouri bars, taverns, and restaurants that sell alcoholic beverages, but not against convenience stores or shops that sell packaged alcohol in the state.
+In other words, dram shop claims can be filed against Missouri bars, taverns, and restaurants that sell alcoholic beverages, but not against convenience stores or shops that sell packaged alcohol in the state.

 Here is an example of how Missouri's dram shop laws might apply.
 Suppose that Dena stops at Bob's Bar on her way home from work.
 After having several drinks, she is significantly slurring her speech, announces that she's seeing double, and begins to weave unsteadily when she walks.
 Nevertheless, Bob the Bartender continues to serve her drinks.
-Eventually, Dena tries to get up from her bar stool but falls over, colliding with Penny, who is standing at the bar.
+Eventually, Dena tries to get up from her barstool but falls over, colliding with Penny, who is standing at the bar.
 Penny is knocked to the ground and is injured.

 In most personal injury cases, the injured person must prove that the defendant in the case caused the injuries by a "preponderance of the evidence."
-This court standard asks whether it was more likely than not that the defendant was the cause of the plaintiff's injuries.
+This standard asks whether it was more likely than not that the defendant was the cause of the plaintiff's injuries.

 Currently, Missouri does not allow an injured person to sue a social host who provides alcohol to someone who then causes injuries, even if the person who caused the injuries was visibly intoxicated or was under the age of 21.

 Damages in a Missouri dram shop case are generally intended to compensate the injured person for losses related to the injury.
 Medical bills, lost wages, the value of household services the injured person couldn't perform, costs for repairing or replacing damaged property, and pain and suffering are all typical categories of damages that may be recoverable by the plaintiff in a Missouri dram shop lawsuit.
-Missouri does not "cap," or limit, damages in dram shop cases.